Tetraphosphate/collins-latin-dictionary/README.md

-# collins-latin-dictionary
+# Latin People as JSON
-the only one-way latin-english dictionary that doesn't work
+what, you thought that this repo would actually contain something useful?